hugooSoul/library/README.md

 How this Library going to store a lot of book, it has a pagination, each page display 5 books.

+There are some Categories that the Admin going to create, in this section you can be able to check what the category is about.

 ## Admin section

 In this section, the admin gonna be able to CRUD books, and also add new categories.